n4thal/djangoskeleton/README.md

 Trying to build a skeleton page using django, including the following features:
-- Redis caching
+- Redis Caching
 - User Management
-- Dynamic Header
+- Footer & Header
-- Footer
+- Blog-Feature

 Run with Redis caching:
 $ redis-server